 Appliances: They don’t need to be brand new, but they should be clean and attractive.
 Make sure they are in good working order.

 Countertops: If your Formica or tile countertops are in poor condition, you should consider installing replacements.
 New granite or solid surface tops can be quite affordable and more than pay for themselves when you sell.

-Fixtures: Sinks, showers, and bathtubs are always checked during showings and need to be in great condition.
-Small chips in sinks and tubs are usually simple repairs.
-Fixing damaged surfaces can quickly bring a bathroom up to date.
+Fixtures: Sinks, showers, and bathtubs are always checked during showings and need to be in good condition.
+Small chips in sinks and tubs are usually simple repairs that you can make yourself.

 Light Fixtures: Jewelry for the bathroom!
 Consider installing new light fixtures matched to cabinet hardware and towel bars.

 A pre-listing inspection is the best way to discover any problems with your home’s major systems.
-It’s almost always less expensive, and less stressful, to do necessary repairs ahead of time, rather than in the time crunch after the buyer’s home inspection.
+It’s almost always less expensive and stressful to do necessary repairs ahead of time, rather than in the time crunch after the buyer’s home inspection.